wickworks/witchdice/README.md

 - bug: blanking out attack description text makes it un-re-editable

-- if click on a attack name, it doesn't auto-select the text box when you're editing
+- bug: if click on a attack name, it doesn't auto-select the text box when you're editing

+- setting to customize which icon shows up for natural 20s

+-- SEE IF THIS WORKS BETTER:

 - change "first hit" to "once per turn", just apply it on the first hit (or have that be additional)
 	- bonus action for fighting makes things harder because there are different modifiers for the attacks
 	- anything for two-weapon fighting will make it harder
 	- could add sneak attack as a separate thing;; just attaches to the first roll

-- setting to customize which icon shows up for natural 20s

 ### COMMANDS